Stieltjes analytic functions and higher order linear differential equations: Differential equations and applications

-\end{thm} A more powerful result can be found in \cite[Theorem 4.3]{DE}, along with the explicit solutions of~\eqref{0111116543216854}.
-From Theorem~\ref{6665444548132184}, there is an unique sequence $\{a_n\}_{n=0}^\infty$ that solves problem~\eqref{011111}.
+\end{thm} {This} result can be found in \cite[Theorem 4.3]{DE}, along with the explicit solutions of~\eqref{0111116543216854}.
+From Theorem~\ref{6665444548132184}, there is a unique sequence $\{a_n\}_{n=0}^\infty$ that solves problem~\eqref{011111}.
 Consider then the $g$-monomial series defined by $\{a_n\}_{n=0}^\infty$.
 As we will prove in Section~\ref{higherorder}, that function is well defined and actually solves problem~\eqref{01111}.
 In particular, we have that the problem~\eqref{01111} admits Stieltjes-analytic solutions.

 We will for now focus on the first order linear problem as it will help us later to solve higher order equations.
 Consider the problem

 The associated difference equation would be

 We then obtain the sequence